 With sunny days on the way it’s easy to get ice pop fever.
-In the last two posts we looked at the benefits of homemade popsicles and saw some great non-toxic popsicle molds.
-Now it’s time to look at some cool popsicle recipes.
+If you’re new to homemade popsicles, first check out this post: benefits of homemade popsicles.
+Secondly, get some BPA-free, non-toxic popsicle molds, and then you can start collecting some cool popsicle recipes.

-Tips for making the best popsicles: I’ve been making homemade ice pops for myself and son Cedar for years.
+I’ve been making homemade ice pops for myself and my son Cedar for years.
 Over said years we’ve figured out some helpful tips, such as…

 - Go organic.
-In the recipes below I don’t say “organic this” and “organic that” but I do mean organic when possible.
-If you find a recipe that looks good just switch out conventional ingredients for organic.
+In the recipes below I don’t say “organic this” and “organic that” but keep in mind that I do suggest you go organic with your ingredients whenever possible.
+If you find a recipe that looks good, but it’s made with conventional ingredients, just switch out the conventional ingredients for organic.

-- Leave room at the top of your mold, because all fluids expand a bit when freezing.
+- Leave a little room at the top of your molds when filling, because most fluids expand when freezing.

-- If you freeze ice cream textured treats use the right molds.
-These would be push pop style, not traditional molds.
-I offered some push pop mold ideas in the non-toxic popsicle molds post.
+- If you freeze ice cream textured treats use the right molds, such as push pop style, not traditional molds.
+I have some push pop mold suggestions in the non-toxic popsicle molds post.

 - Write down ingredients you use in your ice pop creations.
 The only thing worse than a terrible ice pop flavor idea, is the best flavor idea ever that you can’t remember how to make.